Interdisciplinary approach crucial to care of women in menopause

 “We need to be more timely in our introduction of care for these women,” said Shandro, and right now a months-long wait list at the clinic makes that difficult.
 Research like the chart study “helps get the word out that this kind of clinic is very important for women’s well-being.”
 Ultimately, Shandro and her colleagues would like to see more clinics offering the kind of interdisciplinary care needed to address the often complex health issues of women in menopause.

-Research through the menopause clinic has been supported by the Lois Hole Hospital for Women through WCHRI.
+Research through the menopause clinic has been supported by the Alberta Women’s Health Foundation through WCHRI.